catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0-rc.265/README.md

 3. Create a values.yaml with entry AMDS_CLUTSER_ID: <Cluster ID>
 4. helm install <release name> cloudcasa-repo/cloudcasa-kubeagent -f values.yaml
 ```
-- Helmchart hosted on Rancher Apps
+### Helmchart hosted on Rancher Apps

 ```
 1. Register the cloudcasa helm chart repo in the Rancher Apps Repository.
-2. Go to charts select the repo -> Cloudcasa-app chart.
+2. Go to charts select the repo -> cloudcasa-kubeagent chart.
 3. Provide the name of release.
 4. In cloudcasa setting section, provide the AMDS_CLUSTER_ID.
 5. Click on Install button.